 In addition, some families who lost a loved one to suicide have filed wrongful death lawsuits claiming that Depakote contributed to their loved one's death.
 Under wrongful death laws, close relatives can sue the person or entity responsible for a loved one's death.
 If the suit is successful, surviving family members could be awarded damages for any medical or funeral costs, the loss of the deceased's financial support, and the loss of companionship or emotional support.

-Get a Free Evaluation of Your Depakote Claim
+Get Legal Peace of Mind With Your Depakote Claim

 A major benefit of filing a Depakote lawsuit is that plaintiffs could receive compensation for their injuries.
 Typical injury damages include lost wages, medical expenses, and pain and suffering.
 Because most birth defects aren't curable, a damages award may include projected costs for future medical care.
-If you or your child have been exposed to a dangerous substance, have an experienced products liability attorney review your claim free of charge.
+If you or your child have been exposed to a dangerous substance, it's a good idea to contact an experienced product liability attorney.

 Contact a qualified product liability attorney to make sure your rights are protected.